Answers About Georgia Wrongful Death Claims and Cases

 In a Georgia wrongful death case where the person who died has an estranged husband or wife who cannot be found, it may be possible for the case to be brought by a personal representative appointed by the Court, and any money recovered would be held in trust for the beneficiaries.
 If there are minor children, the minor children may need a conservator to bring the action.

 Georgia Legal Resources and FAQ: A “wrongful death” is a fatality that is caused by the wrongful or negligent acts of another, including intentional acts.
-Georgia wrongful death statutes determine who can bring a wrongful claim.
+Georgia wrongful death statutes determine who can assert a claim for wrongful death.
 O.C.G.A.
 51-4-1 and related code sections.

 Georgia Probate and Wrongful Death Answers: Why and when does the probate court and deceased’s estate become involved in a Georgia wrongful death claim?

 Georgia Probate and Wrongful Death Answers: In many wrongful death cases there are multiple claims for damages.
-In most instances, the surviving children or spouse will bring a wrongful death action.
+In most instances, the surviving children or spouse will can make or bring the wrongful death action.
 O.C.G.A.
 51-4-2.
 Simultaneously, the deceased’s estate, through a personal representative, can and will usually bring the estate’s claims for pain and suffering, medical and final expenses, and if necessary – for punitive damages against the at-fault person or company.
 In Georgia, an estate can seek separate damages than those sought in the wrongful death action, including hospital and medical expenses, funeral costs, and for the deceased’s pre-death pain and suffering.
-If there is no person entitled to bring a wrongful death case, an administrator or executor of the estate, under O.C.G.A.
+If there is no person entitled to pursue the wrongful death case, an administrator or executor of the estate, under O.C.G.A.
 51-4-5, may sometimes be permitted to bring a case and hold any recovery for the next of kin.